The Last King of Hawaii

 It was less than 2 hours (maybe a lot less) that found the FBI knocking on Don’s front door demanding to know what the hell he was doing talking with one of the most murderous dictators ever known.

-Amin made one announcement about it saying his advisors had advised him against accepting the “Hawaiian Crown”.
+Amin made one public announcement about it saying his advisors had advised him against accepting the “Hawaiian Crown”.
 That was pretty much the end of the whole matter.